MKhanGit/beamforming/README.md

-# beamforming
+# Dipole source localization from EEG signals using Beamforming analysis
-Documentation and code for beamforming analysis
+Documentation and code for using the fieldtrip toolbox to peform beamforming analysis on EEG recordings for source localization of ERPs.